|Nutrition Facts (per serving)|

-Place beans in pressure cooker and pour in enough water to cover.
+Place soaked beans in pressure cooker and pour in enough water to cover.
 Lock on top and raise heat to high.
 When pressure has built up, and it is "hissing," reduce the heat.
-Cook for 7-8 minutes at a steady pressure.
+Cook for 7 to 8 minutes at a steady pressure.
 Remove from heat and allow pressure to be released.
 Open and check beans for doneness.

 Safety Note: Be sure to follow the cooker's instruction manual.
 Many pressure cookers now allow cooks to place the cooker in the sink and run cold water over the top to rapidly release the pressure.